openfl/www.openfl.org/_posts/2014-10-10-future-of-flash.md

 The other half of the equation is the code.
 In addition to a unified art pipeline, we need a unified development pipeline to reduce the time to market, and increase the level of innovation in our work.
 It may sound "out there," but this is possible.

 I can create an API that works on Flash, on JavaScript and C++.
 Where available, it will utilize all the value Adobe poured into the Flash runtime.
-When it is not, it runs as fast, minimal JavaScript, and when native, it blows runtime performance out of the water compiled to binary and not interpreted.
+When it is not, it runs as fast, minimal JavaScript, and when native, it runs even faster as compiled code.
 I took a renderer from JavaScript, and tried bringing it to a portable language.
 After compiling back to JavaScript, it performed 10% faster.
 Machines like machine code sometimes.
 The C++ performed _much_ faster.

 It makes sense to "take your code with you" when a project demands a new target environment.